+NEW FIGURE 2.
+Pavlovian ceramic chaînes opératoires

 3.3 Micro-CT scans of Pavlovian ceramics

 Soffer, Vandiver, and colleagues conducted some of the earliest quantitative and scientifically rigorous analyses of Pavlovian ceramics in the 1980s and 1990s (Vandiver et al. 1989, Soffer et al. 1993, Soffer and Vandiver 1994, 1997, 2005).
 However, much of their detailed research focused on later stages in the production of ceramics, particularly firing temperatures and firing conditions.
 Through a series of experiments, they determined that most ceramics were fired between c.
 300-800° C (Soffer and Vandiver 1994).
 Our efforts have focused on recovering detailed and nuanced information about the earlier stages of ceramic production, before firing, specifically material preparation and manipulation during the forming of a figurine or non-figurative ceramic artefact.
 The plastic nature of loess paste allows a multitude of constructive methods to be used (e.g. pinching out vs. combination of components), and decisions can be enacted quickly; such options are more restricted for materials such as bone, antler, ivory and stone.
 Traditional thin-section petrography of ceramics is not permissible when working with the rare Palaeolithic ceramic assemblages, but non-destructive micro-CT scanning creates imagery of ‘slices’ through the internal structure of these artefacts, revealing differences in density that help determine the material heterogeneity and composition of these artefacts.
 This imagery can be used to build a more quantitative and nuanced understanding about the early stages of production, including material selection, material preparation (for instance sieving or tempering), and material manipulation (as gestures such as rolling, pinching, and pulling can sometimes be inferred through the internal structure of folds and fissures in an artefact.
 Full details and results of our scans are reported in Farbstein et al. (in prep).
 However, we summarise here that the micro-CT scans of Pavlovian ceramic pellets from DV I, performed in the mu-VIS laboratory at University of Southampton, do not appear to have been prepared by adding a temper or removing particularly large inclusions.
-Furthermore, a diverse suite of gestures indicative of working wet ceramic paste between one’s hands, including rolling, pressing, folding, and pinching are evident across the sample of six artefacts from DV I. These gestures, visible on micro-CT scanning, reinforce and support the diverse repertoire of chaînes opératoires we noted through more traditional macro- and micro-scopic analysis (see Farbstein and Davies 2015).
+(ADD IMAGE) Furthermore, a diverse suite of gestures indicative of working wet ceramic paste between one’s hands, including rolling, pressing, folding, and pinching are evident across the sample of six artefacts from DV I. These gestures, visible on micro-CT scanning, reinforce and support the diverse repertoire of chaînes opératoires we noted through more traditional macro- and micro-scopic analysis (see Farbstein and Davies 2015).
 The broad characterisation of ceramic production as primarily “additive,” as originally described by Soffer and Vandiver (1994), can now be more refined to include a range of means of engagement with this material.
-In addition to chaînes opératoires that rely on building separate component parts and subsequently joining them together, Pavlovian ceramicists also “extracted” shapes through pinching and pulling gestures that resulted in the formation of small appendages such as ears or stylistically shortened limbs and extremities.
+The micro-CT scans confirm our previous research that demonstrated that in addition to the ‘additive’ Pavlovian ceramic operational sequences, Pavlovian ceramicists also “extracted” shapes through pinching and pulling gestures that resulted in the formation of small appendages such as ears or stylistically shortened limbs and extremities.

 3.4 Experimentation and Playful Production